♥ ♣ ♠ ♦

 Good Intuition!
 Always before giving them a treat look for where sugar is on the label and also sodium.
 Jerky basically is sodium.

-But mainly Nutrion is in a treat also.
+But mainly Nutrition is a treat also.
 I give all of my pups only 2 Cesar treats per day and that is at night.
 But they think mixed veggies are a treat and literally scarf them down.
 Mixed veggies give them antioxidants and nutrients.
 So reach for a cut up carrot slice for her size.
-Or if during the day he wants to give her something then give her one or two cheerios.
+Or if during the day he wants to give her something then give her one or two Cheerios.

 Numerous Treats during the day also cause an imbalance in their system.